Shirly8/Sift/README.md

 The synthesizer cross-references results to find compound patterns no single tool can see:

 - **Payday timing + spending driver** = "39% of your Shopping happens in the first week after payday."
 Neither the temporal tool nor the spending impact tool produces this alone.
 - **Subscription overlap + price creep** = subscription costs growing from two directions simultaneously.
-Compounding cost growth invisible when viewed separately.
+Compounding cost growth that's invisible when viewed separately.
 - **Spending spike + behavioral correlation** = "Your Dining and Delivery tend to rise together."
 A spike in one looks isolated.
 Pearson with Benjamini-Hochberg FDR correction reveals they're linked.
 - **Financial resilience + spending driver** = "Your savings would last 8 months.
 Dining is where the swing is."
 Monte Carlo gives the runway.
 Spending impact tells you which lever to pull.